datarootsio/ml-skeleton-py/HOWTO.md

 ### scripts/

 Python scripts that expose functionality from `src`.
+The idea is that source can be freely changed, and those scripts
+should preferably stay the same, or not changed much.
+They can be run manually, from `Makefile`,
+but also represent example scripts that can be passed to Spark job, (e.g. with spark-submit, in case we use Spark).

 ### src/